Fat Possum Records: History

 With time, many of the label's artists have died.
 Asie Payton, King Ernest, and Charles Caldwell died before their records could be released.
 Kimbrough died in 1998 and Burnside in 2005.
 T-Model Ford and Robert Belfour joined in the 2010s.

 Responding to the first deaths, Fat Possum begun to release more archival records.
 George Mitchell's recordings came out first as individual albums of Furry Lewis, Mississippi Joe Callicott, R.L.
 Burnside, Townes Van Zandt, and others, with covers designed by Chip Kidd, and then in bulk as the George Mitchell Collection.
 They acquired the Al Green catalog including his 1975 Greatest Hits.

 The successful band The Black Keys released their second album Thickfreakness (2003) on Fat Possum, and left the label after their third album Rubber Factory (2004).
 Solomon Burke's "comeback" album, Don't Give Up On Me, won the 2003 Grammy Award for Best Contemporary Blues Album.
 In 2013, Fat Possum released Ready To Die by Iggy and the Stooges.

 Concluding that further searches for rural talent are hopeless, it has begun to broaden its base of artists and sign a range of younger, indie rock bands like Andrew Bird, Milk Music, MellowHype, the Heartless Bastards, Deadboy & the Elephantmen, Wavves, Youth Lagoon, The Walkmen, Temples, Yuck, Fat White Family, The Districts, Crocodiles, Bass Drum of Death, and Soccer Mommy.
 They have tapped into the indie-folk scene, releasing Verbena's frontman A.A.
 Bondy's solo records, The Felice Brothers, and female songwriter Lissie.
 In 2021, punk band Off! was signed to the label and announced that along with their upcoming fourth studio album, Fat Possum will also release their back catalog as well.
+In 2023, Fat Possum released Armand Hammer's We Buy Diabetic Test Strips.

 In 2017 Fat Possum partnered with founding Gorilla vs. Bear blogger Chris Cantalini to start new label Luminelle Recordings.
 Canadian singer-songwriter Helena Deland was the label's first signing.
+Following Deland's signing, Fat Possum and Luminelle signed new acts such as Magdalena Bay, MUNYA, and Enumclaw.